Updated Mar 30, 2026

 What technical barriers did students report?

 Frequent technical issues during online lectures, such as poor microphone quality and video lag, disrupted learning.
 For complex topics, audio problems made explanations hard to follow and lag impaired live coding demonstrations.
-This underlined the need for reliable infrastructure, responsive IT support and staff readiness to use tools effectively.
+This underlined the need for reliable infrastructure and responsive IT support and staff readiness to use tools effectively.

 Audio quality is often the quickest win; fixing it can prevent a lot of avoidable frustration.